ababa831/flask_helloworld/README.md

 # flask_helloworld

-The repository gives an example of "Hello World" by flask WEB application.
+The repository gives an example of flask "Hello World" WEB application.

 ## Usage